scale-it/algo-builder/packages/web/README.md

 ## Using Web

-`Web` can be included as a library using `yarn add @algo-builder/web` and then import it using `import * from '@algo-builder/web'`.
+`@algo-builder/web` can be included as a library using `yarn add @algo-builder/web` and then import it using `import * from '@algo-builder/web'`.

-## Example
+### Example

-To use `web` package in your react app, first you need to create an instance of `WebMode` class by passing `AlgoSigner` and `Chain_name`.
+To use `web` package in your react app, first you need to create an instance of the `WebMode` class by passing `AlgoSigner` and the chain name.

     const web = new WebMode(AlgoSigner, CHAIN_NAME);

-Now you can use this instance to perform transaction execution
+Now you can use it to execute a transaction:

     const txParams = {
       type: types.TransactionType.TransferAlgo,